What is the Child Tax Credit and who is entitled to it?

 - The age of the child is important: you can apply the discount to children up to 18 years of age.
 But be warned, if your child decides to go to university or take advantage of another type of education, in short, the child continues to study, your entitlement to child tax credit is extended until the child is 26.

-- Permanent residence also plays a role: To claim the child tax credit, your child must be a permanent resident of the Czech Republic or another EU/EEA country.
+- Where the child lives also plays a role: To claim child tax credit, your child must be part of a household in the Czech Republic or another EU/EEA country.

 You also need to clarify who all falls under the category of “child” in this case.
 These are: